webmapper/cartiqo-documentation/README.md

 The `subsubtype` of a POI feature is the original description from source data the POI is derived from (mainly OSM).

 ###### `hierarchy`
 The label hierarchy or size/importance per POI category.
 Top10NL data is considered priority.
-Then Polygon sources and larger areas.
-Then POINTS.
+Then polygon sources and larger areas, then points.
 Most features must contain a name to be considered in the data.
-Except for the Parking places.
+Except for the parking places.
 Which are hierarchical ordered according to having a name or not.
 Parks are also hierarchical ordered to name and area size.

 See [POIs_decision.ods](https://github.com/webmapper/cartiqo-documentation/blob/master/POIs_decision.ods) for a complete overview of the decisions made.